-'''

-avocado run --test-runner=other_runner_plugin ...
+avocado run --suite-runner=other_runner_plugin ...

-'''

 Running tests with an external runner

 It's pretty standard to have organically grown test suites in most software projects, and these usually include a custombuilt, specific test runner who knows how to find and run their tests.